-Dr. Dubi Nanda Dhakal is Reader and Head of CDL.
+Dr. Dubi Nanda Dhakal is Professor and Head of CDL.
 He earned his PhD from Tribhuvan University, Nepal.
 His research interests include language documentation, and gramamtical description of lesser-known and endangered languages of Nepal, areal typology, language contact, sociolinguistic studies, etc. He has widely published in the areas of grammatical description, and language documentation.

 Dr. Dan Raj Regmi is Professor and former Head of CDL, TU (2009-2018 January).
 He was Director of Linguistic Survey of Nepal.
 He received PhD from TU, Nepal.
 He is expert-counselor of Language Commission, Nepal.
 His research areas/interests are language typology, sociolinguistic survey, language documentation, multilingual education and language policy.

 Dr. Balaram Prasain is Reader (Associate professor) at CDL.
 He earned his PhD from Tribhuvan University, Nepal in 2012 on computational linguistics.
 His research interests include general and theroetical linguistics, computational linguistics and natural language processing, language documentation, lexicography and dictionary making etc.

 Ram Raj Lohani has been teaching as a lecturer at this department since 2000.
 He has been working in the areas of generative syntax, corpus linguistics, and phonology.
 His research interests include general and theoretical linguistics.
 Particularly he is interested in generative syntax and phonology.
 He has published articles in several national and international journals including Corpora.